 - 2 tablespoons olive oil

 - 1/2 cup shredded cheddar cheese or Jack cheese

 - Pita wedges for dipping

-- In an ovenproof dish, layer the cheese, tomato and peppers.
-Drizzle with some olive oil.
+- In an ovenproof dish or tin foil, layer the feta cheese, olive oil, tomato and bell peppers.

 - Sprinkle shredded cheddar/Jack and oregano on top.
 Season with salt and pepper.